 Men, when it comes to sex, your primary mission is to woo, pursue, and initiate.
 This may sound old-fashioned or even sexist, but trust me — God designed you this way.
 In fact, the word “erection” links to the Latin term erigere, which means “to guide” or “to direct.”

 Relationally, this means you should always be thinking about how you can “woo” your wife.
 It’s not reasonable or realistic to expect her to give herself to you sexually if you haven’t taken time to pursue her heart first.
 When it comes to sex, keep this thought at the front of your mind: “Win her heart; win her body” — in that order!

-Now, I’m not suggesting that it’s never appropriate for wives to initiate sex.
-It’s healthy for both marriage partners to take an active role in initiating from time to time.
+Now, I’m not suggesting that it’s inappropriate for wives to initiate sex.
+In God’s design for sex, it’s healthy for both marriage partners to take an active role in initiating from time to time.
 This will vary according to circumstances and each spouse’s mood, feelings and desires.

-Even with all of the challenges of carpools, career and household duties facing you, it’s important that you take care of yourself and save time for sex.
+Even with all of the challenges of carpools, career, and household duties facing you, it’s important that you take care of yourself and save time for sex.
 This is easier said than done, I realize.
-But the chances of sex being fulfilling and mutually satisfying for you both will be greater if you can make every effort to be ready to receive when your husband initiates.
+However, the chances of sex being fulfilling and mutually satisfying will be greater if you take care of yourself.
+If you are ready to receive when your husband initiates.

 For both husbands and wives, as you journey through the seasons of life together it’s important that neither partner regard sex as a “chore” or an “obligation.”
 God did not design sex as a duty you need to fulfill.
 Instead, seek to embrace it as a delightful “dance.”
 In this dance, each spouse puts the other’s needs and interests ahead of his or her own and explores ways of giving sexually to the other.